cruxprotocol/handbook/README.md

 2. PaymentRequest - For financial transactions, Applications can request a specific standardized currency, and a specific amount.
 The User will get a Payment Request notification on their Website.
 3. IdentityProofRequest - The Application can ask the User to prove the ownership of the identity with this.
 This can be used to authenticate users securely for any use case.

-CRUXConnect can be consumed as a Web3Provider, which means any dApp using web3 and web3-like standards can integrate CRUX as a web3 provider with 1 line of code change.
+CRUXGateway can be consumed as a Web3Provider, which means any dApp using web3 and web3-like standards can integrate CRUX as a web3 provider with 1 line of code change.

 ## 5 Appendices